ArneBinder/pie-datasets/dataset_builders/pie/aae2/README.md

 | other: `semantically_same` |   349 |      6.2 % |

 2. `connect_all`
-   - build a `Support` or `Attack` relation from each `Claim` to every `MajorClaim`
-   - no relations between each `MajorClaim`

-The relation counts for this conversion method is as follows:

 | Relations          | Count | Percentage |
 | ------------------ | ----: | ---------: |